spgitmonish/SemanticSegmentation/README.md

    <i>Figure 9: City Scapes Test</i>
 </p>

-One thing to notice is that the model in unable to semantically segment buildigin.
+One thing to notice is that the model in unable to semantically segment buildings.
 The color white is supposed to represent 'Unclassified' and charcoal is supposed to represent 'Buildings'.
 And in the test examples shown above buildings are colored white representing 'Unclassified'.
 I attribute this to the downsizing of the dataset and the model not having enough samples to learn from.
-Using my model on the entire dataset would have definitely led to accurate semantic segmentation on images.
+Using my model on the entire dataset would definitely lead to higher accuracy of semantic segmentation on images.

 ## Final thoughts
 This was a really fun project to work on and I learnt a lot about the cutting edge work being done in the field of Deep Learning.
 Although the model performs really well, the robustness could be improved(data augmentation, regularization etc).